getindata/kedro-airflow-k8s/docs/source/02_installation/01_installation.md

 ### `run-once`

-`run-once` command generates DAG from pipeline, uploads it Airflow DAG location and triggers the DAG run as soon as the new DAG instance is available.
+`run-once` command generates DAG from the pipeline, uploads it Airflow DAG location and triggers the DAG run as soon as the new DAG instance is available.
+It optionally allows waiting for DAG run completion, checking if `success` status is returned.

 ### `schedule`